Which of the following compounds contains an aldehyde functional ... | Study Prep in Pearson+

 1

-Recall that an aldehyde functional group consists of a carbon atom double bonded to oxygen (a carbonyl group) and bonded to at least one hydrogen atom, with the general structure \(\mathrm{R{-}CHO}\).
+Recall that an aldehyde functional group consists of a carbon atom double bonded to oxygen (a carbonyl group) and bonded to at least one hydrogen atom, typically represented as -CHO.

-Examine each compound to identify the presence of the aldehyde group by looking for the \(\mathrm{-CHO}\) moiety, which is a carbonyl carbon bonded to a hydrogen.
+Examine each given compound's structure to identify the presence of the aldehyde group by looking for the characteristic -CHO moiety.

-For the second compound, \(\mathrm{CH_3CH=O}\), identify the carbonyl group (\(\mathrm{C=O}\)) attached to a hydrogen, which matches the aldehyde functional group.
+For the compound \( \mathrm{CH_3COOH} \), recognize that it is a carboxylic acid, which contains a carbonyl group but also an -OH group, so it is not an aldehyde.

-For the third compound, \(\mathrm{CH_3CH=CH_2}\), note that it contains a carbon-carbon double bond (alkene) but no carbonyl group, so it is not an aldehyde; similarly, \(\mathrm{CH_3COOH}\) is a carboxylic acid, not an aldehyde.
+For the compound \( \mathrm{CH_3CHO} \), identify the carbonyl group attached to a hydrogen atom, confirming it as an aldehyde functional group.

 Watch next